greeshmathattepally/CronParser/README.md

 To use the CronParser application, run the following command in the terminal, follow below steps
-1. Open the terminal and navigate to the CronParser directory.
+1. Open the terminal/CMD and navigate to the CronParser directory.
 2. Compile source files using the javac command: javac CronParser.java
 3. run the following command in the terminal